Step 2 of purchasing an RV is getting RV insurance. In this article we will help with some of the common questions receive about trailer insurance.

 We have found that most RV insurance carriers in the US will not cover you in Mexico.
 So if you are planning to head south of the border, make sure to give us a call so we can connect you with an insurance carrier in Mexico.
 Typically you are covered in Canada but make sure to double check with us prior to traveling north of the border.

 If your RV is your primary residence, RV insurance is a must.
 If you use your RV sporadically for vacations and road trips, you will need at the very least liability insurance.
 If you have an RV loan, your lender most likely will require insurance.

-Many people ask for a guesstimate of RV insurance cost will be but RV’s are hard to estimate given all the ways you can customize the insurance options.
+Many people ask for a guesstimate of what RV insurance will cost.
+However, RV’s are hard to estimate given all the ways you can customize the insurance options.
 Contact us today and we will explain the ins and outs of RV insurance in further detail and find you the best insurance options for your unique situation.
 We will ensure that you have the best coverage at the best price.